-When you click through to the series and films pages, there will be a drop down menu at the top where you can choose the genre you want a selection to come from.
-There are also rows of titles on offer, based on sub sections such as your list, a Continue Watching bar, recommendations based on recent titles you’ve watched, trending titles and more.
+When you click through to the series and movies pages, there will be a drop down menu at the top where you can choose the genre you want a selection to come from.
+There are also rows of titles on offer, based on sub sections such as your list, a Continue Watching bar, recommendations based on recent movies you’ve watched, trending titles and more.

 How to watch

 People watch Netflix on a range of devices.
-You may wish to use this streaming service on your tablet or smart TV, in which case there will most likely be the option to download the Netflix app.
+You may find you wish to use this company streaming service on your tablet or smart TV, in which case there will most likely be the option to download the Netflix app.
 If your TV doesn’t have the app, you can purchase a streaming device to act as the middleman.
-Alternatively, you can simply use your laptop or desktop, or even your video game console.
+Check out the best company reviews to make your choice.
+Alternatively, you can simply use your laptop or desktop, or even find your video game console handy.

 Compatible mobile devices include Android, iOS – that is, iPhones and iPads – and Windows phones.
 Finally, if you want to use a smart TV or Blu-Ray player, virtually every brand is compatible, including Sony, Sharp, LG and Samsung.
-If you want to double check before buying a device, check out the Netflix site for a comprehensive list.
+If you want to double check before buying a device, check out the Netflix site for information and reviews.

 If you upgrade your plan to premium and want to watch your favorite shows and movies in HD, you will need to change your video quality to either auto or high.
-Once this setting is activated, titles will play in HD with connections of 5.0 megabits per second or more.
+Once this setting is activated, movies and TV will play in HD with connections of 5.0 megabits per second or more.